[Ask SM] Transparent Background, Positioning Problem

 logo push

-Hey James, first of all, your background looks like it is a combination of four different layered images.
-One on the html element, body element, image_left, and image_right.
-Because yours is just a centered fixed-width website, you could get this done with just two: one for the background texture, and the other for all the other frills.
+Hey James, first of all, your background looks like it is a combination of four different layered images: one on the html element, body element, .image_left, and .image_right.
+Because yours is a centered fixed-width website, you could get this done with only two: one for the background texture, and the other for all the other frills.

 But in looking at the problem at hand, the percentage positioning you are using for those "corner" images is the problem.
-Your image "image_left.png" is set to a right position of 50%.
+Your image_left.png is set to a right position of 50%.
 That means this image will be perfectly willing to hang off the left side of the browser window without limit and without causing scroll.
-The "image_right.png" container is set to a left position, which will cause horizontal scroll (weird, huh?).
+The image_right.png container is set to a left position, which will cause horizontal scroll (weird, huh?).

-The quick fix in your case is to make sure the viewport area cannot shrink any narrower than the width of image_left.png (876 pixels).
-So just set:
+The quick fix in your case is to make sure the viewport area cannot shrink any narrower than the width of image_left.png (i.e., 876px).
+So you can set this:

 html {